umarmughal824/home_scrapper/README.md

 ### How to Run the scraper
+- Install the selenium from the `requirement.txt` file
+- `pip install -r requirements.txt`
-Run `python main.py` to run the scraper
+- Run `python main.py` to run the scraper

 ### Output Data